Academic Requirements & Curriculum

 Wasatch Academy offers an opportunity to grow academically and personally and provides the necessary tools to help individual students succeed.
 If you have questions about the curriculum or want to inquire about specific courses related to your student’s interests, feel free to contact the Admissions Department to learn more.

-Courses listed are for the 2018-19 academic year.
-Some classes are only available every other year and will specify such in the course description.
+Courses listed are for the 2019-20 academic year.
+Some classes are only available every other year and specify such in the course description.
+Departments and courses are listed in alphabetical order (unless a tiered advancement).
 All course offerings are subject to change.

 AP Literature and Composition